iXanadu13/EnderDragon-Wiki/docs/English version/Expansion/Introduction.md

 ## Enable
 The script extension function is disabled by default.

 You can enable corresponding options under `expansion` of `config.yml`.
+And reload the server to apply changes.

 ## Storage Path
 All groovy scripts are stored in the folder `plugins\EnderDragon\expansion\groovy`.